vilicoin/vilicoin/.github/ISSUE_TEMPLATE.md

 General litecoin questions and/or support requests and are best directed to the [litecointalk.io forums](https://litecointalk.io/).

-For reporting security issues, please contact the Litecoin developers on the #litecoin-dev Freenode IRC channel or alternatively you can email us at contact@litecoin.org.
+For reporting security issues, please contact the Vilicoin developers on the #litecoin-dev Freenode IRC channel or alternatively you can email us at contact@litecoin.org.

 ### Describe the issue